 Another scenario is when, during the shooting, you do not have enough time to make both the photo and the video.
 For example, you are on a family vacation with your kids.

 Since not many people are familiar with 2.5D Parallax effect, it remains unique and can spice things up.
 Not necessarily as a part of a movie, but also as a standalone on social networks.
 In my case, they performed pretty well on Instagram.

 In my case, the motivation for creating this effect was different.
 First of all, I love learning new things and trying them out.
-Secondly, I am bummed about video on DSLR.
+Secondly, I am bummed about the video on DSLR.
 I have a full frame Nikon DSLR, and it can be used to produce excellent photographs.
 But, when it comes to video, it is, if I put delicately, horrible.
 Do not let me get started with autofocus issues.
 But even something more basic like the 4K video recording.
 I said “basic” not because it is easy to implement, but because most smartphones today can record 4K, while most DSLR can’t.
 My smartphone which is much cheaper than my DSLR can record 4K.
 Thus, 2.5D Parallax is an attempt to use my DSLR’s strength (phono) in its weak area (video).
 And this is not my first attempt.
-If you take a look at Personal Projects category, then you will see different techniques for creating videos from stills, like Time-lapse videos, Hyperlapse, Stop Motion and Cinemagraphs.
+If you take a look at the Personal Projects category, then you will see different techniques for creating videos from stills, like Time-lapse videos, Hyperlapse, Stop Motion, and Cinemagraphs.

 In this section, I will show several additional examples of 2.5D Parallax.
 Here is an example from Ramat Gan Safari: